GenerousLabs/questions/texts/about.md

 The Question Game is a shared question app.
 It takes a set of questions, designed to take you and a partner beyond small talk to a place where you really get to know each other, and presents them one by one for 28 days.
 It takes time, commitment, and courage and gives you genuine connection.

-## Steps
+## Get started

 ### 1. Invite a friend
-Find someone you'd like to know better, send them to this page, and invite them to play.
+Find someone you'd like to know better, send them this page, invite them to play.

 ### 2. Make the commitment
-Swear a blood oath (or don't) that you will commit 10 minutes a day, for 28 days.
+Swear a blood oath (or don't) that you will commit at least 10 minutes a day, for 28 days.

-### 3. Click start together
+### 3. Get started together
-Make sure your question sets are synchronised by clicking 'Start' at the same time.
+Make sure your question sets are synchronised by clicking 'add a person' at the same time.

 # Rules